Matt-Wilshaw/roots-and-shoots/TESTING.md

 ![css validation](/testing-images/css_validation.jpg)

+**Errors fixed**

 - Removed unused font weight
 - Removed solid is not a border-radius value : 6px solid

+**Warnings not resolved**

+The following 4 errors listed are out of the webdesingers control and therfore they have only been noted.

 # HTML validation